Rapid pace of price rises 'embedded', forecaster warns

 Public debt is money borrowed by the government over a number of years to fund some of its spending.

 Government debt is at its highest level since the early 1960s.
-Interest rate rises designed to get inflation under control, mean the government is paying more to service that debt than at any point since the late 1980s.
+Interest rate rises, that are designed to get inflation under control, mean the government is paying more to service that debt than at any point since the late 1980s.

 The forecaster, the Office for Budget Responsibility (OBR), was commenting following its report earlier this week pointing to faces growing costs from an ageing society.
 This puts the government in a "vulnerable position", the OBR said.

-Mr Hughes, who chairs the OBR, told the BBC Radio 4 Today programme that "getting a grip on inflation is really important" in part due the impact on the public finances.
+Mr Hughes, who chairs the OBR, told the BBC's Today programme that "getting a grip on inflation is really important" in part due the impact on the public finances.

 The government has racked up a lot of debt dealing with the financial crisis that began in 2008, followed by the Covid pandemic, and then soaring energy prices, he said.